Claude Schryer

 I am grateful and accountable to the earth and the human labour that provided me with the privilege of producing this episode. (including all the toxic materials and extractive processes behind the computers, recorders, transportation and infrastructure that make this podcast possible).

-My gesture of reciprocity for this episode is a donation to the First Light St-John’s Friendship Centre.
+My gesture of reciprocity for this episode is to Toronto Arts Foundation

-The post e109 being – how can we listen through art? appeared first on conscient. conscient is a bilingual blog and podcast (French or English) by audio artist Claude Schryer that explores how arts and culture contribute to environmental awareness and action.
+The post e142 consent – do keep listening appeared first on conscient. conscient is a bilingual blog and podcast (French or English) by audio artist Claude Schryer that explores how arts and culture contribute to environmental awareness and action.

 ———-